See & do

 Food is of course only half the story.
 The Outer Isles have a small but thriving collection of craft gin, whisky and beer producers and a range of local, Hebridean beverages are available across the archipelago.
-At present, the islands boast two artisanal gins; Barra Atlantic Gin and the Isle of Harris Gin, each infused with local seaweed and botanicals.
-The latter has recently established a fantastic community distillery and visitor centre on South Harris, while the former has plans to follow suit.
-Both are currently expanding into single-malt whisky production, but like all good things, this distinctive Scottish tipple takes time to develop and mature!
+At present, the islands boast three artisanal gins; the Isle of Harris Gin; Barra Atlantic Gin; and the Uist’s very own Downpour Gin!
+Each infused with local seaweed and botanicals.
+The first has recently established a fantastic community distillery and visitor centre on South Harris, while the latter two plan to follow suit; the North Uist Distillery Company are currently converting a historic steading in Benbecula into a shop (open) and visitor centre (in progress!)
+All three are currently expanding into single-malt whisky production, but like all good things, this distinctive Scottish tipple takes time to develop and mature!
 In the meantime, the Abhainn Dearg Distillery produces a lovely single-cask malt, distilled and bottled by hand in Uig on Lewis.

 June: On the Rocks

 A three-day whisky festival on the wonderful island of Eriskay on/around Midsummer’s eve.
 Whisky, seafood, Gaelic music and dancing.